People with disabilities and their families have many things to think about as they build their preferred adult life.

 Adult life for people with disabilities presents many questions to explore as youth age Where to live?
 Where will the money come from?
 Who will provide medical care?
 What agency will provide what service when?

-Click a link below to be directed to a page that has topic-specific e-learning videos, resource guides, e-packets, and other resources.
+Click on a topic for videos, resource guides, downloads, and other resources.
 Have fun learning about what’s ahead and available to help with achieving those person-centered goals and dreams!

 And some other things to consider by age 18: